And here’s the thing about travelling: Even the most learned travellers feel homesick. I, sometimes do, too!

 Here’s a detailed guide on how to make friends while travelling and overcome loneliness.

-Do you have your own ideas you rely on while you’re travelling?
-Share your thoughts and experiences in the comments below.
+Do you have other ideas on how to make the world you home?
+Share your thoughts and leanings in the comments below.